LeNomDesFleurs/NOI-VCVRACK/README.md

 Hello !
 Thanks for using this module !

-Global UI
+# Global UI tips
-input are circle
+- Input are circled

-output are on a black background plain lines are audio path dotted lines are CV path little cross at the end of a line indicate normalisation (replaced by the input if connected) Trimpot are almost always Attenuverter for cv input.
+- Output are on a black background

+- Plain lines are audio path

+- Dotted lines are CV path

+- Little cross at the end of a line indicate normalisation (replaced by the input if connected)

+- Trimpot are almost always Attenuverter for cv input.

 # Sinensis

-Sinensis is a parallel band pass bank (6 of them).
+Sinensis is a parallel band-pass bank (6 of them).<br>
-The two big knobs set the frequency and the Q of all filters (it oscillate at high Q).
+The two big knobs set the frequency and the Q of all filters (it oscillate at high Q).<br>
-The normal ones set the number of band and the relationship between them (ratio).
+The normal ones set the number of band and the relationship between them (ratio).<br>
-For exemple, if you set the frequency to 2000Hz, ratio to 1.5 and band parameter to 3:
+For exemple, if you set the frequency to 2000Hz, ratio to 1.5 and band parameter to 3:<br>
-You'll get 3 bandpassed version of your sound at 2000Hz, 3000Hz and 4500Hz.
+You'll get 3 bandpassed version of your sound at 2000Hz, 3000Hz and 4500Hz.<br>
-Here with white noise in input.
+Here with white noise in input.<br>

 ![image](https://user-images.githubusercontent.com/117636251/212921153-b8240dd6-806a-485d-9e3d-f4fb1ce3b8fb.png)